-Jeff Benedict is a New York Times bestselling author, a special features writer for Sports Illustrated, and a television and film producer.
-He has also written for the New York Times and Los Angeles Times, and his stories have been the basis for segments on 60 Minutes, 20/20, 48 Hours, Good Morning America, CBS Sunday Morning, the NFL Network, HBO Real Sports, CNN, and the Discovery Channel.
-He has written fifteen books on topics ranging from violence against women to a deadly E. coli outbreak to the discovery of a 10,000-year-0ld skeleton in North America.
+Jeff Benedict is a New York Times bestselling author of fifteen non-fiction books, a special features writer for Sports Illustrated, and a television and film producer.
+He has also written for the New York Times and Los Angeles Times, and his stories have been the basis for segments on 60 Minutes, CBS Sunday Morning, 20/20, 48 Hours, Good Morning America, Dateline, NFL Network, HBO Real Sports, and Discovery Channel.
+He is the founder and director of Institute for Writing and Mass Media at Southern Virginia University.

-Jeff lives with his wife and four children in Connecticut.
+Jeff's popular blog is at www.jeffbenedict.com.
 His literary and film agent is Richard Pine at InkWell Management in New York City.
 His public speaking agent is Ellis Trevor at Chartwell Worldwide Speakers Bureau in New York City.

 B.A., Eastern Connecticut State University, 1991; M.A., Northeastern University, 1995; J.D.
 New England School of Law, 2000